Robert-van-Engelen/Forth500/manual.md

 on the return stack.
 The return stack is also used by do-loops to store the loop control values, see also [loops](#loops).

+The return stack may be used to temporarily store values by moving them from the stack to the return stack with `>R` ("to r") and back with `R>` ("r from").

+Care must be taken to prevent return stack imbalences when a colon definition exits.
+The return stack pointer must be restored to the original state (when the colon definition started) before the colon definition exits.
+For example, an `>R` must be followed by `R>` or `R>DROP`.

-The following words move cells between both stacks:
+The following words move cells between stacks:

 | word     | stack effect ( _before_ -- _after_ )              | comment
 | -------- | ------------------------------------------------- | ---------------